AtiDocs/lxc/README.md

     - lxc
 ```

-You can use Vagrantfile, shipped in vagrant dir
+You can use Vagrantfile, shipped in vagrant dir.
+Also there is a tasks file available at tasks/destroy.yml which can be used
+to destroy lxc containers.
+See vagrant/test.yml for usage examples

 License
 -------